 - if you’re pregnant with more than one foetus

-- If you’re experiencing a molar pregnancy — a condition where a lump of abnormal cells grow in the womb instead of a foetus.
+- If you’re experiencing a molar pregnancy — a condition where a lump of abnormal cells grows in the womb instead of a foetus.

 When hCG levels are very high, it can sometimes stimulate your thyroid gland enough to produce thyroid hormones.

 Nodules are non-cancerous growths on your thyroid gland.
 This can cause your thyroid gland to secrete excess hormones.
 When one or more of these nodules are present on an enlarged thyroid gland, it's called a multinodular goitre.